helloSystem/docs/developer/architecture.md

 # Architecture

 helloSystem is designed with simplicity in mind.
 Less, but better.
 This page describes key elements of the hello desktop.
-As a general rule, everything should be welcoming for Mac users but 10x as simple.
+To begin with, everything should be welcoming for Mac users but 10x as simple.

 ## Frameworks